jgromes/LoRenz/README.md

 ---

+## Work in progress warning
+This shield is still early in developement.
+The shield, module or breakout layouts might be changed at any moment!
+Watch this repo for progress updates.

+---

 ### This is not the library you are looking for!
 If you're looking for Arduino library to use with these modules, it has its own repository: [https://github.com/jgromes/LoRaLib](https://github.com/jgromes/LoRaLib)